ohata-toast/RDS/en/db-instance.md

 If you do not use DB instance for a certain period of time, but you do not want to delete it, you can stop it.
 The virtual appliance of the stopped DB instance is shut down and will not be available until restarted.
 DB instances in a stopped state are charged at the discounted rate for 90 days from the moment they are stopped, and at the regular rate after 90 days.
 Make sure to delete unused DB instances to avoid unnecessary charges.

 > [Note]
 > High availability DB instances, masters with read replicas, and read replicas cannot be stopped.
-If the DB instance is using Floating IP, the Floating IP pricing is charged whether it is stopped or not.
+> If the DB instance is using Floating IP, the Floating IP pricing is charged whether it is stopped or not.

 ### Create Read Replica

 To improve read performance, you can create a read replica which can be used for read-only.
 You can create maximum five read replicas for one master.
 You cannot create a read replica of a read replica.
 We recommend that you make the read replica the same or higher specification as the master.
 Creating with low specifications may cause to delay replication.

 > [Caution]
 > When creating a read replica, the master's I/O performance may be lower than usual.
-The time to create read replica can increase in proportion to the size of the master's database.
+> The time to create read replica can increase in proportion to the size of the master's database.

 > [Note]
-> Object storage pricing may occur as much as the binary log size required for the process of creating read replica.
+> Backup storage charge may occur as much as the binary log size required for the process of creating read replica.

 #### Create Read Replica on Subnet in Different Region
   * When you connect a region peering between VPCs that exist in different regions, you can create a read replica on a subnet that belongs to a VPC in a different region.